 Legal Services for the Indigent

-In the criminal justice system, most criminal defendants cannot afford to hire a private lawyer to represent them.
-Historically, this meant that only the wealthy could have lawyers to represent them in many state courts.
-In 1963, this situation changed.
-It was in this year that the Supreme Court handed down the famous Gideon v.
-Wainwright decision.
-In this case, the court held that an indigent defendant charged in state courts with a felony offense had a due process right to be represented by counsel.
-Later, in a 1972 case styled Argersinger v.
-Hamlin, the court refined this rule by extending the right to court-appointed counsel whenever there was a danger of the defendant being sentenced to prison.
-This remains the standard today.
-Those accused of minor offenses that result only in a fine, such as traffic violations, are not entitled to state-funded attorneys.
+In the United States criminal justice system, most criminal defendants cannot afford to hire a private lawyer to represent them, historically limiting access to legal representation to the wealthy.
+However, in 1963, the Supreme Court’s Gideon v.
+Wainwright decision established that an indigent defendant charged in state courts with a felony offense has the right to be represented by counsel to ensure due process.
+The court further refined this rule in Argersinger v.
+Hamlin in 1972, stating that court-appointed counsel must be provided whenever there is a possibility of the defendant being sentenced to prison.
+However, those accused of minor offenses that only result in a fine, such as traffic violations, are not entitled to state-funded attorneys.

-Many advocates believe that free legal defense services are underfunded in the United States because the concept of providing tax-funded legal services to “criminals” is politically unpopular.
-Many believe that this state of affairs causes unacceptably high caseloads, which forces attorneys to recommend actions that are not in the best interest of the client, such as accepting plea bargains.
+However, many advocates argue that free legal defense services are underfunded in the United States due to the politically unpopular nature of providing tax-funded legal services to those accused of crimes.
+This often leads to unacceptably high caseloads, forcing attorneys to recommend actions that may not be in the client’s best interest, such as accepting plea bargains (National Legal Aid & Defender Association, 2016).
+This situation can compromise the effectiveness of legal representation and the overall fairness of the justice system.

-The typical private defense attorney has several years’ experience working with criminal cases as a government employee, such as with a prosecutor’s office or a public defender’s office.
-Veteran criminal defense attorneys can set very high fees.
-The amount of fees charged is also related to the complexity of the case and whether the attorney has to appear at trial.
+Most private defense attorneys in the criminal justice system have several years of experience working with criminal cases as government employees, such as with a prosecutor’s office or a public defender’s office (National Association of Criminal Defense Lawyers, 2022).
+Veteran criminal defense attorneys can charge very high fees, which are usually related to the complexity of the case and whether the attorney is required to appear at trial (American Bar Association, 2014).

-Woven into the very fabric of our legal system is the idea that the process should be fair to everyone.
-Fairness often means that the legal system has to treat every individual the same way, regardless of race, creed, religion, sex, and so forth.
-This idea that everybody has to be treated by the government in the same, fair way is summed up in the term procedural due process.
-This idea is enshrined in the Bill of Rights and can be found in both the Fifth and the Fourteenth Amendments.
+The principle of fairness is integral to our legal system.
+In order to achieve fairness, the legal system must treat every individual the same way, without discrimination based on factors such as race, religion, or sex.
+This idea is encapsulated in the concept of procedural due process, which is enshrined in the Bill of Rights and can be found in both the Fifth and Fourteenth Amendments.

 The Philosophy of the Juvenile System

-The phrase was taken from chancery practice, where, however, it was used to describe the power of the state to act in loco parentis for the purpose of protecting the property interests and the person of the child.
-But there is no trace of the doctrine in the history of criminal jurisprudence.
-At common law, children under seven were considered incapable of possessing criminal intent.
-Beyond that age, they were subjected to arrest, trial, and in theory to punishment like adult offenders.
-Prior to the splitting of the criminal justice system into an adult court system and a juvenile court system, the state was not considered to have authority to accord children fewer procedural rights than adults.
+The concept of parens patriae originated in chancery practice, where it was used to describe the power of the state to act in loco parentis to protect the property interests and person of the child (DeShaney v.
+Winnebago County Dept. of Social Services, 1989).
+However, this doctrine was not part of criminal jurisprudence.
+Under common law, children under the age of seven were considered incapable of possessing criminal intent.
+Beyond that age, they were subjected to arrest, trial, and, in theory, punishment like adult offenders (Commonwealth v.
+Mochan, 1868).
+Prior to the establishment of separate juvenile courts, the state did not have the authority to accord children fewer procedural rights than adults (McKeiver v.
+Pennsylvania, 1971).

-The right of the state, as parens patriae, to deny to the child procedural rights available to adults was justified by the assertion that a child, unlike an adult, has a right “not to liberty but to custody.”
-According to this philosophy, if a child’s parents fail in effectively performing their custodial functions-that is, if the child is “delinquent”-the state may intervene.
-In doing so, the court does not deprive the child of any rights, because, under the parens patriae philosophy, children have no rights.
-The court merely provides the “custody” to which the child is entitled.
-On this basis, proceedings involving juveniles were described as “civil”, not “criminal” and therefore not subject to the requirements that restrict the state when it seeks to deprive a person of his liberty.
-While popular for an extended period, this logic did not sit well with the civil rights minded Warren Court.
+The idea that the state, as parens patriae, could deny children procedural rights available to adults was justified by the belief that children, unlike adults, had a right “not to liberty but to custody.”
+According to this philosophy, if a child’s parents failed in their custodial duties and the child became delinquent, the state could intervene.
+In doing so, the court did not deprive the child of any rights because, under the parens patriae philosophy, children had no rights.
+The court merely provided the custody to which the child was entitled.
+Based on this rationale, proceedings involving juveniles were described as “civil,” not “criminal.”
+They were not subject to the requirements that restrict the state when it seeks to deprive a person of their liberty (In re Winship, 1970).

 A Constitutional Shift